Monday, 5 August 2024

 garnering more attention and power than they deserve.

-And it is in this context that I want us to hear our reading this morning
+This is the context in which I want us to hear our reading this morning

 from the first letter of John,